Greening the heart of homeschooling means allowing Nature to be a teacher in your child's education.

-By the way, I'm not a homeschooling mom — I'm a "homelearning" teacher.
-Our local school, in collaboration with homeschooling parents (they pay taxes, too, they pointed out), has created a great program (which the children and their parents and a grandma named Spring Leaves Family Learning) and I get to be their facilitator!
-It's been a long time since I enjoyed a job this much.
+By the way, I'm not a homeschooling mom — I'm a retired "homelearning" teacher.
+Our local school, in collaboration with homeschooling parents (they pay taxes, too, they pointed out), for many years hosted a great program (which the children and their parents and a grandma named Spring Leaves Family Learning) and I got to be their facilitator!
+It had been a long time since I'd enjoyed a job that much.

 Return from Greening Homeschooling to GreenHeart Education Homepage